kingdee60/project_1/README.md

 Prescription drugs have become an increasingly important part of U.S. health care, as evidenced by the growth in nationwide spending on those drugs from 1980 to 2018 (Congressional Budget Office 2022).
 Over this period, such spending increased more than tenfold in real terms (that is, with the effects of economywide inflation excluded).

 The rising costs of prescription drugs and the logistical management of drug recalls impacts many industries across America.
+The table below only captures a small portion of estimated insurance claims that are filed annually.
+This table does not include the recalls from the pharmaceutical companies.

 <img src="Images\product-recall-impacted-industries.png" width="800" height="600">